alexec/maven-vbox-plugin/README.md

 ---
 Task related to setting up one or more boxes:

-* clean - deletes VMs
+* clean - deletes boxes
-* create - creates VMs, generally not used as provision will create the VM if it doesn't exist
+* create - creates boxes, generally not used as provision will create the box if it doesn't exist
-* provision - provisions VMs, creating them if needs be
+* provision - provisions boxes, creating them if needs be

 Runtime Tasks
 ---
 Tasks related to the usage of boxes:

-* start - start VMs
+* start - start boxes
-* stop - stops VMs
+* stop - stops boxes
+* suspend - suspend the boxes
+* resume - resume boxes

 Examples